wdk-docs/sphinx-doc/config.rst

 .. confval:: html_search_scorer

-   The name of a javascript file (relative to the configuration directory) that implements a search results scorer.
+   The name of a javascript file (relative to the 配置目录) that implements a search results scorer.
 If empty, the default will be used.

    ..
 XXX describe interface for scorer here